Five Growing Careers to Know in Healthcare Administration (2020)

 The American Health Information Management Association (AHIMA) is the go-to professional resource for health information administrators, and their certifications are well recognized in the industry, often leading to a significant boost in salary.

 Healthcare Policy Specialist

-Typical responsibilities of a healthcare policy specialist include:
+Typical responsibilities of a healthcare policy specialist may include:

-- Researching healthcare policy updates
+- Researching updates to existing healthcare policy

-- Developing strategies for legislation compliance
+- Developing strategies for compliance with existing legislation

 - Conducting site visits to assess the operations of a healthcare facility